TomasHubelbauer/svg-3d/readme.md

 the next.
 This will dynamically change the amount of line segments in the edge thus breaking the initial premise of a static amount of shapes in the SVG across all transformations.

+### Implement exporting 3D wireframe animations using CSS animations in SVG